 ‘Hope this will not inconvenience you.
 The hospital people will tell you to move in a couple of days (if they haven’t already) because they have already received the papers of my transfer.--’

 As a result, Saroj had to look for a new place.
 Manish’s neighbors Atashi and Krishnapriya had already moved away to another house.
-Atashi had retired so they had to leave their hospital quarters.
+Atashi had retired, so they had to leave their hospital quarters.
 Saroj didn’t know anybody else in the town, so he ended up on Atashi’s doorstep.
 Krishnapriya welcomed him with his sad, childlike face, tearful eyes, and a helpless body.
-He tried to say in English, “You are most welcome young man.”
+He tried to say in English, “You are most welcome, young man.”
 Even though his ‘most’ became ‘mosth’ and ‘welcome’ after stumbling twice became ‘oilcome’, Saroj felt overwhelmed with the assurance of a shelter.
 They both needed each other.
-Self-interest often proved more practical than human relationships when both parties used their interests wisely.
-In other words, a selfish relationship is also a humane relationship.[3.1]
+Self-interest often proved more practical than human relationships when both parties acted wisely.
+In other words, a selfish relationship is also a humane relationship.

 Krishnapriya gave a toothless smile and said, “I get it.
 You don’t want to get entangled.
 Fine, just stay with us.”

 Since then, he had stayed with them in one rented room.
-Once he got a viral fever for eight to ten days.
+Once, he got a viral fever for eight to ten days.
 He felt so weak as if he could never again be able to stand up on his own.
-For the first few days he didn’t want to accept help from Atashi, but later he was forced to.
-Every night his fever would abate, and the sweat-soaked bedclothes would stink the whole room.
+For the first few days, he didn’t want to accept help from Atashi, but later he was forced to.
+Every night, his fever would abate, and the sweat-soaked bedclothes would stink the whole room.
 He wanted to cry in helplessness.
 Despite himself, he would call Atashi.
 The fever had taught him the real meaning of loneliness.

-After moving in with them, the next morning Saroj went to the schoolhouse in search of Sati.
+After moving in with them, Saroj went to the schoolhouse the next morning in search of Sati.
 He had found a house for them.
-He needed to show Sati, if she would like it.[5.1][5.2]
+He needed to find out if she would like it.

 Sati wasn’t in the camp.
 Abdul Kuddus said that she and Hena had gone to see another house.
 Many agents were working around the camp.
 Saroj thought of warning Sati’s mother and uncle about them but stopped himself at the thought of showing unwarranted interest.